pbanos/botanic/README.md

 #### Tree command
 The `botanic tree` command works with trees.

+On its own it shows a tree on the standard output, but it has some available subcommands.
 We can see the flags and subcommands available for it running it with the `--help` or `-h` flag:
 ```
 $ botanic tree --help
-Grow and test regression trees and use them to predict values for samples
+Manage regression trees and use them to predict values for samples

 Usage:
+  botanic tree [flags]
   botanic tree [command]

 Available Commands: